ThePrimeagen/fem-algos/lessons/07-comparing/B-array-list.md

 <br/>
 <br/>

-### ITS ALWAYS THE SAME ANSWER
+## Interview tip
-(your answer should be it depends)
+(your answer should always be it depends)
 When I am interviewing less experienced individuals, this is something I really like to hear explained in one form or another.
+Why would you use one thing over another.

 <br/>
 <br/>